A Brief History of U.S. Bank Failures

 The financial crisis of 1837 began a recession that lasted until the mid-1840s.
 Some of the issues that are thought to have caused this panic were speculative lending practices in western states, a sharp decline in cotton prices, and a land price bubble.
 Andrew Jackson’s financial policies are also considered a major contributing factor to this crisis.

 During this time, 343 out of 850 U.S. banks closed entirely.
 In addition, 62 banks partially failed, and numerous state banks were stressed to a point where the state banking system never fully recovered.
-Without the FDIC to protect them, many Americans lost their life savings.
+Without a government agency to protect deposits, many Americans lost their life savings.

 The Panic of 1873